UnrealContainers/unrealcontainers.github.io/collections/_docs/use-cases/machine-learning.md

 - Modifications to either the simulation or the machine learning model will necessitate a rebuild of the single shared container image.

-- If the simulation is performing rendering then the container base image will need to [support both OpenGL and CUDA](https://hub.docker.com/r/nvidia/cudagl/).
-(NVIDIA does not currently provide a base image that supports both OpenGL and OpenCL, so you will need to configure a base image manually if your machine learning model requires OpenCL.)
-If the simulation does not perform rendering then a [CUDA](https://hub.docker.com/r/nvidia/cuda/) or [OpenCL](https://hub.docker.com/r/nvidia/opencl/) equipped base image will be sufficient.
+- If the simulation is performing rendering then the container base image will need to support both [OpenGL and CUDA/OpenCL](../concepts/gpu-acceleration#graphics-apis).
+If the simulation does not perform rendering then a CUDA or OpenCL equipped base image will be sufficient.